What is Earnings per Share (EPS)?

 |If the options are exercised, employees become shareholders, which ensures that they will act in the best interests of the company.||Employees have limited abilities to affect the stock price and therefore, stock options might not be motivating enough for them to work hard.|

-Thanks for reading this guide to understanding and calculating EPS.
 CFI is the official global provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification, designed to transform anyone into a world-class financial analyst.
+To increase your knowledge and advance your career, see the following free CFI resources: